Hugh Mackay (Scottish general)

 Hugh Mackay (c.
-1640 – 24 July 1692) was a Scottish military officer who settled in the Netherlands, and spent most of his career in the service of William of Orange (later William III of England).
+1640 – 24 July 1692) was a professional army officer from Sutherlandshire, in Scotland.
+He spent most of his career in the service of William of Orange, settled in the Dutch Republic, and was killed at the Battle of Steenkerque.

-In 1660, Mackay was commissioned into Dumbarton's Regiment, spending the next few years in England and France, then volunteered to fight for the Republic of Venice in the Fifth Ottoman-Venetian War.
-He rejoined Dumbarton's in 1672 on the outbreak of the Third Anglo-Dutch War, before transferring to the Scots Brigade in 1673.
-A long established mercenary unit of the Dutch army, Mackay served with the Brigade for the rest of his career.
+In 1660, Mackay was commissioned into Dumbarton's Regiment, spending the next few years in England and France, then volunteered to serve in the Venetian army during the Cretan War.
+In 1673, he joined the Scots Brigade, a long established mercenary unit of the Dutch States Army.
+He served with the brigade for the rest of his career.

-Mackay led the Brigade during the Glorious Revolution and was military commander in Scotland from 1689 to 1690.
-Despite defeat at Killiecrankie in July 1689, the Highlands had largely been brought under control by the end of 1690 and Mackay was reassigned to Ireland for the 1691 campaign.

-He returned to the Netherlands in October 1691 after the Treaty of Limerick and during the Nine Years War commanded the British Division serving with the Allied army.
-He was killed at Steinkirk on 24 July 1692.
+Mackay led the brigade during the Glorious Revolution and was military commander in Scotland during the Jacobite rising of 1689.
+Despite defeat at Killiecrankie in July 1689, the Highlands had largely been brought under control by the end of 1690 and Mackay then served in the Williamite War in Ireland.
+He returned to the Netherlands in October 1691 after the Treaty of Limerick and during the Nine Years War commanded the British division serving with the Allied army, and died at Steenkerque in 1692.

-Life
+Personal details

-Hugh Mackay was born around 1640, the third son of Hugh Mackay of Scourie, a junior branch of the Mackay Clan and his wife Anne, daughter of John Corbet of Arboll.
-Previously the predominant landowners in Strathnaver, by the time Hugh was born, the Mackays attempts to compete with the Sutherlands meant much of their land was mortgaged.
-This contest meant that despite being devout Presbyterians, the Mackays were Royalists during the Wars of the Three Kingdoms and joined Glencairn's rising of 1653/54.
-The last of their Scottish estates including Scourie were sold in 1829.
+Hugh Mackay was born around 1640, third son of Hugh Mackay of Scourie, a junior branch of Clan Mackay, and his wife Anne.
+By this time, much of the family estates were mortgaged, a situation compounded by his father's support for the defeated Royalists during the 1642 to 1654 Wars of the Three Kingdoms.
+The last of their Scottish estates were sold in 1829.

-In 1668, his elder brothers William and Hector were both murdered in separate incidents; when his father died shortly after, Hugh inherited Scourie, although he never lived there himself.
+In 1668, his elder brothers William and Hector were both murdered in separate incidents.
+This meant when his father died shortly after, Hugh inherited Scourie, although he never lived there.
 He also had two younger brothers; James was killed at Killiecrankie in 1689 and Roderick died on service in the East Indies.

 In 1673, he married Clara de Bie, daughter of a rich Amsterdam merchant; they had a number of children, including Hugh (1681–1708), Margaret (1683–1748) and Maria (1686-1723?).
 Many of his descendants served in the Dutch military; this branch ultimately became hereditary Chiefs of Clan Mackay and continue to hold the titles of Lord Reay in the Scottish peerage and Lord of Ophemert and Zennewijnen in the Netherlands.